 Men often chewed tobacco in those days and even though there were spittoons available, they often just spat on the floor.
 I remember there was some kind of red sawdust type substance that was spread on the floor and then swept up to soak up all the spittle and other filth.
 At the end of the aisle between the restaurant and the bar, there was always a jukebox playing old 45’s- a little bit of country and a little bit of pop.
 Dad didn’t have a dance license so there was no dancing there.
 Beyond the bar, the restaurant and the jukebox was the pool room where there were several snooker tables that had all red balls and were larger than regular pool tables.
 There were also some regular pool tables.
 I think I remember that Dad had some kind of other game in the bar where you slid a puck down a slick wook surface and hit some kind of bowling type pins.

-Toppenish had a railroad station and the many times I remember arriving there in the middle of the night.
+Toppenish had a railroad station and I remember arriving there in the middle of the night many times.
 Some of those that worked at the station came in The Brunswick.
 I think that most of the time someone must have met me at the station as I arrived or departed.
 I was traveling the trains by myself by the time I was seven or eight years old back and forth from Spokane to Toppenish from my Mom to Dad or from Spokane to Palouse from my mom to my Aunt Bert.

 Toppenish was divided by railroad tracks and on one end of town there were a few blocks where there were some black families living and even a bar that catered to them.
 That was all gone by the time I was an adult as were the farmers visiting the Brunswick.
 As the sugar beet factory closed and the city declined, the only customers left coming to the Brunswick were derelict alcoholic Indians and Hispanics.
 After my Dad was killed, Darlene remodeled and removed the restaurant and kept the bar going for a few years, but inevetibly the bar declined to the point that it didn’t make business sense to keep it open any longer.